 DNA Study proves Near East as the original

 From the paper written by Alberto Gómez-Carballa , Jacobo Pardo-Seco, Jorge Amigo, Federico Martinón-Torres, Antonio Salas and published:

 "Within the Near East, the main genetic signature comes from Iran, although this view could be distorted by an overrepresentation of this region in the database of mitogenomes from the Near East.
 The genetic link between Tuscans and other Near East populations (e.j.
 Syria, Armenia) is in good agreement with the analyses of admixture carried out by Hellenthal et al. based on autosomal markers.
 The second most important signal in our study would come from South Caucasus.
 Note that an origin in South Caucasus of the Near East component of Tuscans would also fit well with the findings observed in the genome-wide SNP analysis carried out by Pardo-Seco et al."

-Founders of Minoans and Mycenaean Civilizations Migrated from Anatolia with some admixture from the Caucasus and Iran.
-Mycenaeans had additional 4-16% DNA from Siberia!Main article: Ugur Turks / Hurrians founders of Ancient Greece
+Founders of Minoan and Mycenaean Greek Civilizations Migrated from Anatolia with some admixture from the Caucasus and Iran.
+Mycenaeans had additional 4-16% DNA from Siberia through Eastern Turkey (or Eastern Europe)!Main article: Ugur Turks / Hurrians founders of Ancient Greece